 Tips for Driving Abroad

 First things first, are you licensed to drive abroad?
-An International Driving License is usually all that's necessary for travel around Europe but if youíre travelling further afield, itís important to check whether you need an IDP (International Driving Permit).
+An International Driving Licence is usually all that's necessary for travel around Europe but if youíre travelling further afield, itís important to check whether you need an IDP (International Driving Permit).
 The AA and RAC websites provide details about which countries require the permit and details about how to apply for one.

 If travelling in your own car, check with your insurer that youíre covered for the country youíre travelling to.
 Insurance companies generally have little problem with travel throughout the EU but may be unwilling to cover you for more exotic trips.
 Some policies provide third party cover as standard for international journeys but you may have to pay extra to get fully comprehensively insured.
 If youíre hiring a car, be sure to choose a reputable agency and double check all terms and conditions.
 Companies generally offer the most basic cover and then charge extra for more comprehensive insurance and reducing the excess.